yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ## :file_folder: Software Examples

-Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards) you find a (growing) collection of programs for each board listed below.
+Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards) you find a (slowly growing) collection of programs for each board listed below.
 They will help you explore the features of those boards.

-All examples were created and build with **VSCode/PlatformIO**.
-Each example has it's own project directory (one that contains a platformio.ini file).
-Make sure you have the latest **Arduino ESP32 development package** installed (V5.2.0 at the time of this writing).
+Examples are available for **VSCode/PlatformIO** and/or **ArduinoIDE**.
+Each example has it's own project directory (the ones for PlatformIO contain a platformio.ini file).
+Make sure you have the latest **Arduino ESP32 development package** installed.

-For loading, editing and uploading an example just start VSCode/PlatformIO, go to "File"-->"Open Folder" and select the example's project directory.

 Right now examples are provided for the following boards: